ubiqsecurity/ubiq-c-cpp/README.md

 #### Using the package manager:

-You don't need this source code unless you want to modify the libraries.
+Packages are available for systems that can use `.deb` files.
+In that case, you don't need this source code unless you want to modify the libraries.
 If you just want to use the libraries, install the pre-built packages available from [Releases](https://gitlab.com/ubiqsecurity/ubiq-c-cpp/-/releases):